rokath/trice/test/MDK-ARM_STM32F030R8/ReadMe.md

 ## Info

-- The transfer goes over RTT channel 0 or UART.
+- The transfer goes over RTT channel 0 and UART.